VictorLieu/GroceryCo-Kiosk/README.md

 # Additional Notes
 Source code for the project exists under `/src`, and data (item catalog, cart text file) exists under `/data`.
+A `StringUtils.cs` class which contains static methods can be used to format price strings.
+This can be found under `/utils`.
 Some unit tests utilizing the NUnit framework have also been added to test functionalities against different input combinations (ex. duplicates of an item).
 These tests can be found under `/GroceryKioskTests`.
 The following NuGet packages have also been added to the project: </br>
 * **Microsoft.Extensions.Hosting** - Used for startup configurations
 * **Serilog** - For logging information during the checkout process, and also logging errors to console when exceptions are thrown
 * **Newtonsoft.Json** - Used to desearlize `priceCatalog.json` file